RingoOrigo/RingoOrigo/README.md

 #### Other Facts
 I am a photographer as well as a musician, with a strong interest in game development as a hobby.
 I play Beat Saber pseudo-competitively, playing for leaderboard positions rather than in genuine tournaments or events.[^1]

+## Naming Conventions
+Certain repositories have prefixes that can be used to determine what they are for.
+Here's a list:
+1. `HMAD` - Repository for Honours Mobile App Development, my current high school course.

 ## Education
 Graduating high school in 2023. </br>
 Enrolled as a Computer Science major for class of 2027.